CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/network_setup.md

 Create a new boot option based on a HTTPS URL.

+!!! info ""
-?> Only one configuration can be entered at a time.
+    Only one configuration can be entered at a time.
 The configuration will take effect after a system reboot.

 <details><summary>Input the description</summary>

+!!! info ""
-?> Press `Enter` to input a label for the newly created URL and it will be displayed in the boot sequence menu.
+    Press `Enter` to input a label for the newly created URL and it will be displayed in the boot sequence menu.

 <!-- NO WMI -->